Printing visibility (print reports and print logs) - know your printing

 All of PaperCut’s products also allow you to customize how the data is presented.
-PaperCut MF and NG support custom reports to be written and ‘dropped into’ your own solution, and PaperCut Pocket can export its data to popular cloud reporting tools like Power BI and Tableau.
+PaperCut MF and NG support custom reports to be written and ‘dropped into’ your own solution, and PaperCut Hive and PaperCut Pocket can export their data to popular cloud reporting tools like Power BI and Tableau.

 The unique watermarking feature distributes print visibility to your users as much as it does to the system administrator.
 When elements of Job Log are printed unobtrusively onto each and every page, it servers as a constant reminder of the importance of securing the printed form.